scholarslab/GenericXmlImporter/README.md

 -------

 This plugin for [Omeka] allows to import data and files from one or multiple XML files via a generic or a custom XSLT sheet.
+It's usefull to import documents and records from other places or from an older installation of Omeka.

 Process uses [Csv Import], so all imports can be managed in one place.

 This release allows import of metadata of files.
-To use this feature, you need to install the [Full Csv Import] fork.
+To use this feature, you need to install the [Csv Import Full] fork.

 Installation
 ------------

-Install the plugin [Csv Import] or [Full Csv Import], then install the [Xml Import] plugin: uncompress files and rename plugin folder "XmlImport", then follow the config instructions.
+Install the plugin [Csv Import] or [Csv Import Full], then install the [Xml Import] plugin: uncompress files and rename plugin folder "XmlImport", then follow the config instructions.